-24.17 A computer cluster is available in the Library for use in examination diets.
+24.18 A computer cluster is available in the Library for use in examination diets.
 Printing facilities are also provided via pen drives supplied by the cluster manager.
 Invigilation for the Computer Cluster is provided and arranged by Registry.
 Schools may also make local arrangements to facilitate a student's use of a computer, particularly when a student requires separate accommodation on their own for an examination.
+Students are not permitted to use their own laptop or tablet system in an examination.